 The salmon farming segment, in particular, is refreshing in how it doesn’t shy away from showing how this fish is farmed.
 The series notes how our high demand for this fish has resulted in such high production while showing the whole farming process.
 It’s important for all of us to know where our food comes from, and know the full extent of the choices we make in buying certain products.
 Nadiya’s Time to Eat is a standout among cooking shows in educating its viewers about this and the other products we cook with.

-Each episode Nadiya visits a different household, teaching someone to efficiently cook her unique innovations of various dishes.
-She introduces them to the joys of cooking that their livelihoods may have kept them from while offering her excellent fast and efficient techniques in the process.
-It’s a lovely set of segments, as we basically get to see new friends cook together and talk about how much fun the process is, and vicariously encourages us sitting at home to try some of these recipes and techniques to make our daily lives easier and even more enjoyable.
+In each episode, Nadiya visits a different household, teaching someone to cook her unique innovations of various dishes efficiently.
+She introduces them to the joys of cooking that their livelihoods may have kept them from while offering her excellent, fast, and efficient techniques in the process.
+It’s a lovely set of segments, as we basically get to see new friends cook together and talk about how much fun the process is, and it vicariously encourages us to sit at home to try some of these recipes and techniques to make our daily lives easier and even more enjoyable.

 Overall, Nadiya’s Time to Eat is an absolute delight of a watch.
 It empathizes relatability and empathy for viewers with busy lives while being decidedly informative about how our food is made.
 I cannot recommend this series enough, and I hope that more cooking shows take inspiration from Nadiya.

 Nadiya’s Time to Eat is streaming now on Netflix.